Essential Planning for Solo Agers

 - Atul Gawande’s best-seller Being Mortal is a thought-provoking book about what it means to live a “good life” as we age

-- Janet recommends the book Essential Retirement Planning for Solo Agers by Sara Zeff Geber, Ph.D., which provides a retirement and aging road map and offers checklists for planning the rest of your life
+- Essential Retirement Planning for Solo Agers by Sara Zeff Geber, PhD, provides a retirement and aging road map and offers checklists for planning the rest of your life

 - AARP offers information about what a power of attorney is and how to put documentation in place.
 Also, Solo Agers: Attitudes and Experiences (AARP Report – Feb 2021)

 - The Massachusetts MOLST, which stands for Medical Orders for Life-Sustaining Treatment, is a medical document that contains current medical orders about life-sustaining treatments.
-It’s a good idea to have both the MOLST and health care proxy legal documents is a good idea.
+It’s a good idea to have both the MOLST and health care proxy legal documents.

 - The Navigating Solo Network offers educational resources, advocacy initiatives, and opportunities to connect with other solo agers

 - Aging Solo is a national award-winning online learning opportunity designed to help you take charge of your aging